czaweyyy/GAVICA_Capstone_Project/README.md

 ### 1. Problem Definition

-**Research Questions:**
+**Research Question:**
-- How do various lifestyle habits such as study hours, sleep patterns, screen time, diet quality, and mental health influence student performance?
+- *How do various lifestyle habits such as study hours, sleep patterns, screen time, diet quality, and mental health influence student, and can these factors be used to accurately predict academic performance?*
-- Can these factors be used to accurately predict academic performance?
+- *Does a specific combination of healthy sleep, low screen time, and high study efficiency lead to significantly better academic outcomes than any factor alone?*
-- What distinct types of students emerge based on their habits and lifestyle, and how do these groups differ in academic performance?
+- *What distinct types of students emerge based on their habits and lifestyle, and how do these groups differ in academic performance?*
 ---

 ### 2. Data Understanding and Preprocessing